MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-field-groups.md

 A field group defines the fields to display in a drop-down control.
 The fieldgroups control allows you to add more fields to a drop down list.
 In order to add fields to a field group, you create a table extension and specify the fieldgroups control and the fields you want to append to the dropdown list.

 > [!NOTE]
-> You can only position the fields to the end of the fieldgroups list.
+> You can only place the fields at the end of the dropdown list using the addlast keyword.

 > [!WARNING]
 > The server will remove the duplicates, if multiple extensions attempt to add the same field many times.
 A field can only be added to the field group once.